Read Time: 3 Minutes

 “After initial wariness, our customers and our team have taken to the virtual meetings really strongly.
 Meeting attendances are higher, resulting in more engaged owners because more owners can get to them.
 We will be keen to engage once we are into a ‘new normal’, as we would love to see this provision continue.
 Online meetings are easier for owners to attend, eliminating unnecessary commuter travel whilst allowing for meeting times that are more convenient for all owners.
 It also provides greater ability for people to be involved in their communities, because meetings are easier to get to, particularly for older residents and those who reside out of town or offshore.”

-For further information on these changes or any other Body Corporate enquiries, contact your Account Manager or our team of experts.
+For further information on these changes or any other Body Corporate enquiries, contact our Body Corp Community Living experts on 09 968 3311 or email email@example.com.